 - sociolinguistic theories (‘polite’ command [AS] vs. ‘less polite’ command [PS])

 So far none of the above theories is capable of explaining all the cases of the imperative.
-A definitive solution will doubtless need to take account of all three of these elements and find a connection between them.
-It is certain that the third person occurs much more frequently in the present stem than in the aorist stem.
+It is clear that the third person occurs much more frequently in the present stem than in the aorist stem.

 Other aspect stems